 SAP’s Identity Authentication Service: What You Need to Know

-You may have already heard that SAP will require all customers to move to the Identity Authentication Service (IAS) by the end of 2022.
-But why is this so important and how will it affect you?
+SAP required all customers to move to the Identity Authentication Service (IAS) in 2022.
+But why is this so important, and how does it affect you?

 One Point of Access for All Products

-First off, SAP will be discontinuing the Single Sign-On (SSO) function in SAP’s SuccessFactors Platform so you’ll need alternative log-in access, which is where IAS comes in.
-This is a good thing because IAS will now act as the “one-stop shop” for access to all of your SAP products.
-Customers can now connect the sign-on process for their users instead of setting up SSO for each product.
-This will make for a much better day-to-day experience.
+First off, SAP discontinued the Single Sign-On (SSO) function in SAP’s SuccessFactors Platform.
+Therefore, you need alternative log-in access, which is where IAS comes in.
+It is a positive thing because IAS is now the “one-stop shop” for accessing all of your SAP products.
+Customers can now connect the sign-on process for their users instead of having to set up SSO for each product.
+This makes for a much improved day-to-day experience.

 IAS and Internal vs. External Learners in SAP SuccessFactors Learning

-Customers who are already using the integrated external learner solution can continue to use it.
-Those who want to start offering learning to non-employee users have two alternatives in place via the integrated external user feature:
+Customers already using the integrated external learner solution can continue using it.
+Those who want to offer learning to non-employee users have two alternatives in place via the integrated external user feature:

 Authentication for external Learning-only users is currently native to Learning but will be migrating to the SAP CI Identity Authentication Service.

-IAS is required when implementing Report Stories in Report Centre.
-Report Stories allow report authors to build dynamic reports and analytics dashboards based on suite-wide transactional data and share them with business users.
+IAS is required when implementing SAP SuccessFactors Report Story in Report Centre.
+Report Story allows report authors to build dynamic reports and analytics dashboards based on suite-wide transactional data and share them with business users.
 Report Story is part of the SuccessFactors Platform license and is available to all customers.
-So, before you can embark on implementing Report Stories, you must have IAS enabled.
+So, before you can implement Report Story, you need to enable IAS.

-Set up corporate identity provider (IDP) in the IAS administration console
+2. Set up corporate identity provider (IDP) in the IAS administration console.

-Configure log-in options, user groups, and password policies in the IAS administration console
+3. Configure log-in options, user groups, and password policies in the IAS administration console.

-Configure Identity Provisioning Service (IPS) settings and setup sync jobs within the IPS administration console
+4. Configure Identity Provisioning Service (IPS) settings and setup sync jobs within the IPS administration console.

 Timing Is Critical for SAP IAS